istio/istio/tests/integration/pilot/vm/README.md

 **Note: We will only build default image for pre-submit jobs and build all others for post-submit jobs to save time in CI/CD.**

-**Pre-submit tests only support the default image.
-If additional images are needed please run as a post-submit jobs.**

 ## Scenario 3: Testing VM Onboarding & Enmeshing